 - Modify the field name as necessary.

-- As a best practice, disable any fields not needed for your workflows for velocity and volume performance considerations.
+- As a best practice, disable any unnecessary fields for velocity and volume performance considerations.

-Modifying the data format properties and resampling the schema should be performed prior to adjusting the field types and field names.
-If the data format or data format properties are changes and schema derivation is required, any changes you have made will be overwritten.
+Modify the data format parameters and resample the schema before adjusting the field types and field names.
+If the data format or data format parameters are changed and schema derivation is required, any changes you made will be overwritten.

 Velocity can consume data from various feed and data source types in a variety of data formats.
-Some feed or data source types such as Website (Poll) can consume data in various formats.
-Other feed or data source types such as Feature Layer have a fixed data format.
+Some feed and data source types such as Website (Poll) can consume data in various formats.
+Other feed and data source types such as Feature Layer have a fixed data format.

 - Shapefile (big data analytics only)